 Everybody's darling or dork on duty?

-In practice, this dilemma is as follows: If you are too nice, you will be liked, but perhaps not respected.
+In practice, this dilemma presents itself as follows: Is one closed? nice, one is liked, but maybe not respected.
 If you are too harsh, you may be able to prevail, but you lose sympathy points.
 Ok - and how do you solve this dilemma now?

 What prejudices do the representatives of the two camps face?
 Is there a golden mean?
-And how do executives find out whether the type “lonely wolf” or “Mr. Nice Guy ”fits; how can you assess the motivation behind the actions of your employees?
+And how do executives find out whether in it Team better the type “lone wolf” or “Mr. Nice Guy ”fits; how can you judge which ones Motivation really behind the actions of their Employees plugged?

 A-types and B-types - cliché or reality?

-Most of us know both extremes: colleagues A, who is competent and who is asked for support, because he is not afraid to go through when things need to be done quickly.
-When he is playing in the coffee kitchen, he is usually not there - and is not really missed on such occasions.
+Most of us are familiar with both extremes: Colleague A, the professional competently and whom one likes to ask for support because he is not afraid to take action when things need to be done quickly.
+He is usually not there when chatting in the coffee kitchen - and is not really missed on such occasions.

 Then there are Collegues B, who just clashes with everyone, who also takes time for the interpersonal, which one can at any time ask for an assessment of the film, which he last seen in the cinema and which one then, depending on how the Judgment fails, also looks or not.